Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Nalanda, the place that houses the ruins of Nalanda University, the world’s most ancient university, called Nalanda ruins.
+Nalanda, the place that houses the ruins of Nalanda University, the world’s most ancient university, is called Nalanda Ruins.
 Nalanda University’s history is one of the richest in the country.
-The place has been blessed with the presence of the great Buddha several times and has the International Center for Buddhist studies since 1951.
+The place has been blessed with the presence of the great Buddha several times and has been the International Center for Buddhist Studies since 1951.

 Nearest Airport: Patna

 Ancient Nalanda University Ruins: The Nalanda University Ruins are without a doubt Bihar Nalanda’s most well-known feature.
 The exploration team is fascinated by this magnificent location’s splendor.
 The university, which the Gupta emperors constructed in the year 450 AD, had a capacity of close to 10,000 students and 2,000 faculty members.
 A chunk of the university is made up of several compounds, not to mention the sizable dorms, temples, libraries, and meditation halls.
 The university still contains a number of ruins, including old inkpots, stone beds, and study tables.
 The Nalanda Stupa, however, is the most well-known.